Azure/bicep-types-az/generated/botservice/microsoft.botservice/2021-03-01/types.md

 * **redirectAction**: string (ReadOnly): The Slack redirect action
 * **registerBeforeOAuthFlow**: bool (ReadOnly): Whether to register the settings before OAuth validation is performed.
 Recommended to True.
 * **scopes**: string: The Slack permission scopes.
-* **signingSecret**: string {secure}: The Slack signing secret.
+* **signingSecret**: string {sensitive}: The Slack signing secret.
-* **verificationToken**: string {secure}: The Slack verification token.
+* **verificationToken**: string {sensitive}: The Slack verification token.
 Value only returned through POST to the action Channel List API, otherwise empty.

 ## SmsChannelProperties
 ### Properties
 * **accountSID**: string (Required): The Sms account SID.
 Value only returned through POST to the action Channel List API, otherwise empty.
-* **authToken**: string {secure}: The Sms auth token.
+* **authToken**: string {sensitive}: The Sms auth token.
 Value only returned through POST to the action Channel List API, otherwise empty.
 * **isEnabled**: bool (Required): Whether this channel is enabled for the bot
 * **isValidated**: bool: Whether this channel is validated for the bot
 * **phone**: string (Required): The Sms phone

 ## TelegramChannelProperties
 ### Properties
-* **accessToken**: string {secure}: The Telegram access token.
+* **accessToken**: string {sensitive}: The Telegram access token.
 Value only returned through POST to the action Channel List API, otherwise empty.
 * **isEnabled**: bool (Required): Whether this channel is enabled for the bot
 * **isValidated**: bool: Whether this channel is validated for the bot